-So much has been written about chronic inflammation these days, you may think inflammation is bad.
+So much has been written about chronic inflammation these days that you may think inflammation is bad.
 Nothing could be further from the truth.
-In fact, the inflammatory response is your body’s first defense against tissue injury.
-If your body didn’t have an inflammatory defense system, you wouldn’t survive any infection or injury.
+In fact, acute inflammation is your body’s first defense against tissue injury.
+If your body didn’t have this inflammatory response, you wouldn’t survive any infection or injury.

 How do they make it through the cocoon of inflammation?

 Gaps open in the cell walls around the area of the injury, allowing the bigger immune cells carried by the blood to pass through.
 All the relevant immune cells arrive at the site of injury to do their jobs.
 The body increases heat at the site, which helps to kill the infection.
-(If you’ve ever injured your knee or another body part, noticed the swelling and felt the warmth, now you know what was going on behind the scenes.)
-This is called acute inflammation.
-This inflammation is short term, lasting only until the body no longer needs it.
+(If you’ve ever injured your knee or another body part, noticed the swelling, and felt the warmth, now you know what was going on behind the scenes.)
+The inflammation lasts only until the healing process is well underway and the body no longer needs it.

 Chronic inflammation occurs when the body cannot eliminate a toxin or what it sees as a foreign invader.
-The inflammatory response can also be triggered against something that isn’t a threat.
-When white blood cells pour into an area to fight an intruder and there is no intruder to fight, they start to attack nearby tissues and organs.
-This triggers more inflammation because remember, damaged tissues release inflammation-causing chemicals.
+It can also be triggered against something that isn’t a threat.
+When white blood cells pour into an area to fight an intruder, and there is no intruder to fight, they start to attack nearby tissues and organs.
+This triggers more inflammation because, remember, damaged tissues release inflammation-causing chemicals.
 This is how inflammation contributes to heart disease, diabetes, and many other conditions.